 - In 2017-2018, sales of chocolate with a visible sustainability claim grew 11 percent faster than the overall category.

-- From 2017-2018, sales of coffee products with visible environmental claims grew by 25 percent.
+- From 2017-2018, sales of coffee products with visible social or environmental claims grew by 25 percent.
 The overall coffee category declined by 1 percent during that same period.

 Certification is a part of the solution